freddiefrantzen/simplex/doc/controllers.md

 The first argument for all controller actions will be the `Request`, the second will be the `Response`, followed by the arguments as defined in the route definition.

 Controller actions must return a response.
-The base controller contains helper actions to simplify returning responses.
+The base controller contains helper methods to simplify creating responses.

 Extending the Base Controller